 You can also consider installing bars and grips that help with those imbalanced moments.
 And yes, there are non-obnoxious options available where your bathroom doesn’t have to look like a hospital.

 Entrance Ways + Stairways

-People also remodel their entrance ways or stairways, so that the doors widths are wide enough to allow for wheelchairs to move through… I’m not saying you should count on being wheelchair bound if you aren’t currently using one, but widen your pathways just to have the flexibility, even for your visitors.
+People also remodel their entranceways or stairways, so that the widths of the doors are wide enough to allow for wheelchairs to move through… I’m not saying you should count on being wheelchair-bound if you aren’t currently using one, but widen your pathways just to have the flexibility, even for your visitors.